 If you’re knowledgeable about social media, you can potentially offer your services to various businesses managing their social media accounts.

-Or you could focus more on building up your own social media accounts and eventually build your business as a social media influencer who earns an income from posting about various brands and promotions.
+Or you could focus more on building up your own social media accounts and eventually build your business as a social media influencer.
+Influencers is one of the small business ideas that can earn an income from posting about various brands and promotions.

 If you have any crafty skills, you can put them to good use by making various items by hand and then selling them on sites like Etsy, which make it fairly easy for beginner business owners.